jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2018/2
 - **Logic II** taught by Prof. Cezar A. Mortari
   - In a nutshell: fundamentals of First-order Logic
-- **Linear Analysis** taught by Prof. Paulo M. de Carvalho Neto
+- **Linear Analysis** taught by Prof. Paulo M. de Carvalho Neto (PAM honors course)
   - In a nutshell: introductory Functional Analysis

 ## 2018/1
 - **Logic I** taught by Prof. Cezar A. Mortari
   - In a nutshell: fundamentals of Propositional Logic
+- **Fundamentals of Arithmetic** taught by Prof. A. D. M. Mortari
+  - In a nutshell: introductory Number Theory